fook42/ImperiumTerranum2/README.md

 How to compile
 ---

-fetch the sources and adopt the Makefile to your needs.
+now using CMAKE:

+create a folder "build", and use cmake to generate a Makefile with the given toolchain-file

+mkdir build
+cd build
+cmake -DCMAKE_TOOLCHAIN_FILE=../CMake/toolchain-amigagcc.cmake ..

+run make to generate the IT2C binary:

+make -j4

-currently the Makefile is written to be used with amigagcc from bebbo: https://github.com/bebbo/amiga-gcc
+currently the toolchain-file is written to use installed amigagcc from bebbo: https://github.com/bebbo/amiga-gcc other compilers are usable as well.

+HINT:
+medplayer headers and lib are needed for compilation!